 Even as I was reviewing this chapter in March 2015, the subject of when children are deemed old enough to start school is raging once again in the media, as though no-one had ever thought of it before.
 All I can say is that I am sure I benefitted from being the oldest, or almost the oldest, at the start of every term throughout my education.
 What I will, of course, never know is how I would have fared had I been amongst the youngest.
-Sometimes you win: sometimes you lose.
+Sometimes you win sometimes you lose.

 Christ Church School, usually known as the Little School, was not the nearest infants' school to our house but perhaps my parents chose it because it was a Church of England school with its own rather splendid church right next door.
 Curious really: there was I, the son of a Methodist mother and a lapsed Roman Catholic father, now starting his education in a C of E school.

 There were two classes.
 The first year children were in Class 1 and used the main hall for all activities; Class 2 pupils used a much smaller room at the back of the building.
 Every child sat at a desk for 'proper' lessons but those in Class 1 often pushed all the desks to one side for recreational activities such as indoor games and model-making with brightly coloured sticks of Plasticine.
 The Plasticine sticks had been used and re-used so often, probably since before the outbreak of war, that most of the stuff was in the form of irregular, multi-coloured lumps rather than single-coloured strips.
 However, that didn't spoil the fun and, very occasionally, one of the teachers arrived with a pack of half a dozen sticks of new Plasticine.
-Looking back, I think some children must have remained in Class 1 for the whole time they were at the Little School; certainly there were always fewer children in Class 2 than in Class 1.
+Looking back, I think some children must have remained in Class 1 for the whole time they were at the Little School; certainly, there were always fewer children in Class 2 than in Class 1.
 They were, I suppose, what today would be called the low-achievers.

 It quickly became obvious to me that the LMS railway, under which I passed every day, marked a kind of territorial boundary.
 None of the boys or girls in my class lived on my side of the railway, and I had certainly never met any of them before.
 There was no way through for vehicles under the bridges at the end of Avondale Street; the narrow path was rough and unpaved with tall trees at each end standing like guardians.
-Little has changed in 2015: the path beneath the bridges is still unpaved and the same trees are still there at each end preventing anything larger than a bicycle from passing through.
+Little has changed in 2017: the path beneath the bridges is still unpaved and the trees are still there at each end preventing anything larger than a bicycle from passing through.

 Many of the children stayed at midday for dinner in school.
 In the main these were children whose fathers were working down the coal mines or away fighting in the war and whose mothers were out working.
 I remember the dinners used to cost 1s 8d a week (about 8p in today's decimal currency).
 The money for the week was collected first thing on Monday mornings but the poorest children, the majority sadly, used to get theirs free.
 The school dinners consisted of a single course, delivered mid-morning in large cylindrical containers and dished out at midday by the teachers.
 The food, almost invariably thick vegetable soup containing lots of potatoes and suet dumplings, smelled very appetising when first dished up but left a lingering unpleasant smell throughout the school for the rest of the day until the waste and the empties were collected.
-I never stayed at school for dinner because I could walk home and Mum was always there with something hot prepared.
+I never stayed at school for dinner because I could walk home, and Mum was always there with something hot prepared.